Miso Soup Recipe

 Miso is a traditional Japanese seasoning produced by fermenting soybeans with salt and kōji and sometimes rice, barley, seaweed or other ingredients. (source)

-It is used often in Japanese cooking.
+It is often used in Japanese cooking.
 On its own, it’s incredibly salty and pungent.
 But mixed in with some water and other ingredients, you’ll have a wonderful, savory soup that is perfect for everything from a nice dinner to when you’re under the weather.
-This fermented paste has a lot of vitamins, minerals, and beneficial bacteria.
+This fermented paste has many vitamins, minerals, and beneficial bacteria.

 Note that there are different types of miso.
 Notably, white miso and red miso (which is a darker miso with a more pungent flavor).
 For this recipe, I used white miso, also known as Shiro miso.
 It is a bit lower in sodium than red miso.